SarahTek/reading-notes/github.md

    * **command** is used to upload local repository content to a remote repository.

-     >> git tracks and every changes made to any file or directory
+     >> git tracks and every changes made to any file or directory.

-     >> git minimizes the possiblity lossing a data
+     >> git minimizes the possiblity lossing a data.

      >>Files in Git can reside in three main states: committed, modified and staged.

   ## Benefits of GitHub

   > GitHub is an open-source repository hosting service, sort of like a cloud for code.

   > developers and programmers can upload the code they create and work collaboratively to improve it.

   > GitHub takes care of this problem by keeping track of all the changes that have been pushed to the repository.